morgan-sam/palace-guard/README.md

 `{ message, speaker, disposition, state}`

 This means all game logic is determined by GPT, which can lead to some unexpected results.
+GPT decides how the guard replies, what his current disposition level is, and what the current game state is (playing/lose/win).

 All assets are pre-made/generated, only the text is generated.